DNS autoscaling based on cluster size

-Managed Service for Kubernetes supports automatic DNS scaling.
-The Managed Service for Kubernetes cluster runs the kube-dns-autoscaler
+Managed Service for Kubernetes supports DNS autoscaling.
+The Managed Service for Kubernetes cluster hosts the kube-dns-autoscaler

-app that tunes the number of CoreDNS replicas depending on:
+app which adjusts the number of CoreDNS replicas depending on:

-- The number of Managed Service for Kubernetes cluster nodes.
+- Number of Managed Service for Kubernetes cluster nodes.

-- The number of vCPUs in the Managed Service for Kubernetes cluster.
+- Number of vCPUs in the Managed Service for Kubernetes cluster.

 The number of replicas is calculated by the formulas.